RealChiefChen/To-do/README.md

 ```
 Windows has one needed dependancy called "Linux" you must install this regardless if you want to run the program or not
 ```

+# Documentation

+todo:
+you can add a custom input when running from the command line the timer only counts in minutes

+./todo 60

+gui:
+the voice switch enables/disables the voice the notification switch enables/disables the notification the espeak switch switches modes from espeak to espeak-ng

+you can input the default minutes in minutes box and enter it with the button below

+TO BE CONTINUED